 In the UK, there are now many investment platforms offering low-cost international share dealing.
 You can buy some foreign shares as easily as domestic UK ones.

-There are several ways to buy foreign stocks.
+There are several ways to buy foreign stocks, including:

-- Direct - buy and hold foreign stocks directly in your accounts
+- Direct purchases – you buy and hold foreign stocks directly in your stock accounts.

 - Funds – Buy dedicated and actively managed investment funds that invest in foreign markets